vovagorodok/ArduinoBleOTA/doc/ADVANCED.md

 ```

 ## Uploading failure case
-When first upload fails then next attempt uploads without buffer.
+When first upload fails then next upload attempts without buffer.
 Only after reset buffer will be enabled again.